 The unique reference number given to every property in Great Britain is linking public health data with local services to build a clear picture of residents’ health and wellbeing in Kent.

 Services such as care homes, GP surgeries and home safety visits are planned to meet local demand by analysing different types of public health information.
-The unique property reference number (UPRN) given to every property in Great Britain by GeoPlace is used to link this data in the Kent Integrated Dataset (KID), building a clear picture of residents’ health and wellbeing.
+To gain a better insight into residents’ health and wellbeing, unique property reference numbers (UPRNs) from GeoPlace are used to understand how different issues are linked within the Kent Integrated Dataset (KID).

 To strengthen the understanding of how different issues are linked, KID is making increasing use of UPRNs as a link between datasets at household level, and NHS numbers to link data at person level.
 The UPRN is the ‘golden thread’ that enables addresses to be easily referenced against each other, linking information held in one system to another.